BlockyDotJar/ApuJar-Website/docs/getting-started/add-bot.md

 <br>If everything went right, the bot will response as following in the specified chat:

 ![ApuJar's join message, after successful connection to the chat.](https://raw.githubusercontent.com/BlockyDotJar/ApuJar-Website/main/docs/assets/images/join-message.png)

+Any problems?
+Join our [Discord server](https://discord.gg/FnGFbzCw2r) or send me a dm on Twitch (BlockyDotJar -> 755628467).